UkiDLucas/UkiDLucas/README.md

 ### About myself

-As the director of Software and System Engineering, I am working on LiDAR technology for Advanced Driver Assistance Systems (ADAS).
+As the Software, Firmware, and System Engineering director, I work on LiDAR technology for Advanced Driver Assistance Systems (ADAS) in the autonomous Vehicle industry.

-In my free time, I love to study various subjects ranging from behavioral studies to sciences.
+In my free time, I love to study various subjects ranging from behavioral studies to hard sciences.

-I love reading books, but since I spend as much of my free time as possible skiing and hiking mountains, I mostly listen to audiobooks on Audible and science videos on YouTube.
+I love reading books.
+I have a library of thousands.
+Since I spend as much of my free time outdoors, skiing and hiking mountains, I mostly listen to **audiobooks on Audible** and **podcasts** on YouTube.

 <img src="https://github.com/UkiDLucas/UkiDLucas/blob/main/audible.jpg" width="250" />